Germán Ferreyra

 Germán Julio César Ferreyra (/es-419/; (Note: As pronounced in Argentinian Spanish using sheísmo.
-With zheísmo, Julio is pronounced /es-419/.) born 13 January 1996) is an Argentine professional footballer who plays as a defender for Australian A-League Men side Melbourne City.
+With zheísmo, Julio is pronounced /es-419/.) born 13 January 1996) is an Argentine professional footballer who plays as a defender for A-League club Western Sydney Wanderers.

 Career

 In October 2020, Akron Tolyatti announced the signing of Ferreyra.

-In July 2021, Ferreyra signed a 1year contract, with the option of a second, with Yenisey Krasnoyarsk.
+In July 2021, Ferreyra signed a one-year contract, with the option of a second, with Yenisey Krasnoyarsk.

 On 17 July 2024, Melbourne City announced the singing of Ferreyra to a two-year contract.

-German is known to be a big fan of the A-League alternative preview show 'The Warm Up'.

-On 31 May 2025, Melbourne City FC won the A-League Championship Grand Final in the derby against Melbourne Victory.
-German played the whole game after 22 other appearances during the season.